civisanalytics/civis-services-streamlit/README.md

 1. Your Streamlit application must have its source code hosted on a GitHub repository.
    The Civis Platform user account that's going to deploy this Streamlit app must have access to this GitHub repo.
-2. The following explains the expected files for your app:
+2. The following explains the expected files for your app.

-   * `app.py`

-     A required file.
+   Note that these files listed should be at the same directory in your GitHub repository.

+   * Your app's entry-point Python script

+     A required file, with a file extension name `.py` for a Python script.
-     `app.py` is your Streamlit app's entry point.
+     This is your Streamlit app's entry point.
+     The recommended filename is `app.py`.
+     If you use a filename different from `app.py`, you must specify its file path, starting from your repo's root (e.g., `from/repo_root/to/your_custom_app.py`), in the Civis Platform service your're going to set up (see below).
      For which Python version you should use (e.g., Python 3.13), it is determined by which Docker image name and tag you're going to use to deploy your app on Civis Platform.